Ask Our Experts: How Does the Restoration Insurance Claim Process Work?November 3, 2021 | 2:29 pm

 According to the National Insurance Flood Program, there’s a one in four chance of flooding in your neighborhood over the course of a 30-year mortgage if you live in a flood-prone area like those in Franklin County, Pennsylvania, or the broader Susquehanna Valley.
 The time it takes to temporarily relocate and file an insurance claim could be reduced if contingencies are put into place for such an event.

 A cloud-saved Excel spreadsheet of your belongings and their worth could help expedite the claims process and make it more accurate and thorough.
 If you don’t have nearby relatives to turn to in the event of displacement, it could also help to have knowledge of decent nearby hotels with the best rates.
 To avoid finding yourself ever again without toiletries or a change of clothes for any length of time, storing such items in the trunk of your car could make the experience easier to handle.

 Recommendations for Preventive Action Plan for Commercial Businesses

 No business should operate without a restoration pre-plan.
 There’s too much at stake when you own a store with tons of valuable merchandise, all of which could be wiped out in minutes if you don’t have an insurance plan.
 When you set up a pre-plan for your business, the contractor will tour your premises to take record of the floor space, facilities and more so all the necessary information is on hand in the event of an emergency claim.

 Contact Tuckey Today for Emergency Restoration Services

 We would be happy to discuss a potential project with you and get your home or office back to normal.
-Please contact us at (717) 524-1198 or www.tuckey.com today!
+Please contact us online or by calling (717) 524-1198.

-All material Copyrighted (c) by the Tuckey Companies, 2018.
+All material Copyrighted (c) by the Tuckey Companies, 2023.